Leash Pressure/Loose Leash Walking

 (START HERE)

-This is about teaching your dog to reliably give into leash pressure or actively avoid creating it.
-It’s not about walking quite yet!
+This step is not about walking yet—it's about teaching your dog to either give into the pressure or avoid it.

 Leash Pressure Session One